Researchers Find Critical Vulnerabilities in AMD's Ryzen and EPYC Processors, But They Gave the Chipmaker Only 24 Hours Before Making the Findings Public - Slashdot

 Well, here's hoping that Apple's new low-cost entry-level MacBook uses one of their own A12 or whatever.
 Lower price and better security, maybe?

-Now this is suspicious (Score:2)
+Now this is suspicious (Score:3)

 Look at how the information is delivered.
 "This site is to inform the public about the vulnerabilities and call upon AMD and the security community to fix the vulnerable products." - but doesn't actually give AMD the time to fix the problem(s).